Gray-Layer, Oil Painting Techniques also known as the "Dead Layer"

 From here you can go to the next lesson by clicking here for color lessons.

-Or, you can go back to the main art lessons page.
+Or, you can go back to the Flemish Technique explained page.

 Maybe you need even more details and photo examples of this part of the process.